Improving Epilepsy Care

 Building on the consensus statement, Eisai and the Child Neurology Foundation have partnered to develop tools to help young patients with epilepsy, their caregivers and healthcare professionals navigate successful transitions from pediatric to adult care.

 This tool guides patients and caregivers through the eight common principles necessary for a successful transition.
-In this web-linked PDF you will find clickable pop-up boxes designed to give either a patient or caregiver helpful information to support each step of the transitions of care process.
-Within the pop-up boxes are live web-links to downloadable materials to assist you in learning more about each step.
+In this PDF you will find information designed to give either a patient or caregiver helpful information to support each step of the transitions of care process.

 More Information About Transitions of Care